londelec/leandcxmlman/source/sections/Annexes/AnalogValueProcessing.rst

    :caption: AI range calculator
    :latex-tip: Interactive scaling range calculator can be found in the current HTML manual

-Application example shown below can be used to calculate :xmlref:`StartOffset`, :xmlref:`Offset`, :xmlref:`NonZeroOffset` and :xmlref:`Coeff` attributes by selecting various devices as a source of an analog value.
+Application example shown below can be used to calculate :ref:`xmlattr-IEC10xmaAIStartOffset`, :ref:`xmlattr-IEC10xmaAIOffset`, :ref:`xmlattr-IEC10xmaAINonZeroOffset` and :ref:`xmlattr-IEC10xmaAICoeff` attributes by selecting various devices as a source of an analog value.
 LEANDC box performs scaling based on attributes of the scaling calculator above.
 'Analog Input Module' checkbox simulates the Analog Input Module connected to LEANDC.
 Its input range in milliamps and output integer range (based on ADC bit count) can be selected.
 Changing analog value at Analog Module Input will update value at Module output and LEANDC output (after scaling).
-The 'Calculate' button must be pressed when devices are enabled/disabled or input/output ranges changed in order to update :xmlref:`StartOffset`, :xmlref:`Offset`, :xmlref:`NonZeroOffset` and :xmlref:`Coeff` attributes of the scaling calculator above.
+The 'Calculate' button must be pressed when devices are enabled/disabled or input/output ranges changed in order to update :ref:`xmlattr-IEC10xmaAIStartOffset`, :ref:`xmlattr-IEC10xmaAIOffset`, :ref:`xmlattr-IEC10xmaAINonZeroOffset` and :ref:`xmlattr-IEC10xmaAICoeff` attributes of the scaling calculator above.
 Updated attributes will be highlighted yellow.
 Measuring transducer and Voltage/Current transformer can be enabled/disabled with drop-down box and checkbox respectively.
 Please note the transducer can be enabled only if Analog Input Module is already enabled and Voltage/Current transformer can be enabled if both transducer and Analog Input Module are enabled.